SOM-Research/asyncapi-toolkit/README.md

 ## Generating an AsyncAPI Specification from an Ecore model

 It is possible to generate an skeleton AsyncAPI Specification from an Ecore model.
 The generator will create a reusable JSON Schema for each domain class.
 Channels will be created out of annotated EClasses.
-Moreover, hosts information can also be specificied vie EAnnotations.
+Moreover, hosts information can also be specified via EAnnotations.
 Currently, the following EAnnotations are allowed:

 | Ecore Element | EAnnotation Source                                         | Description